jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 Image credit: GitHub's <a href="https://www.youtube.com/watch?v=STWzZsg973o" rel="noopener noreferrer">Bring innovation to work with GitHub Enterprise</a>
 </figcaption>

-Previously, I posted about <a href="./working-with-github-actions">working with GitHub Actions</a>.
+Previously, I posted about <a href="/working-with-github-actions">Working with GitHub Actions</a>.
 It covered the basics of setting up a repository, configuring embedded actions and the associated workflows.
 If you haven't worked with GitHub Actions before, you might want to read that first.

 Once you've created your amazing GitHub Actions, you'll want to re-use them and share them with your friends.
 To do that you'll want to organize your project a little differently.
 Also, you'll want to release your actions with all of the dependencies included so that they run efficiently.
 In this post we'll create a repository which contains a GitHub Action - built in TypeScript - and a second repository which will use the action.

 Before you read this it is important to note: starting with a [template](https://github.com/jeffrafter/typescript-action-template) will save you a lot of time and setup.
 Creating actions can be very simple.
 In this post, however, I am going to work through and explain all of the steps.
 Included in this post are some of the reasons I've chosen one particular setup and skipped another.
 When getting started with GitHub Actions it is difficult to understand how all of the pieces fit together, or why you might want to create an action for a particular task.
 Hopefully this post provides some helpful examples.
 That said, there are probably steps here that you've seen before, don't care about, or just want to skip and that's okay.

 In order to follow this, you'll need a GitHub account.
 You'll need Node, Node Version Manager (`nvm`), and Node Package Manager (`npm`).
 The examples will be in TypeScript.
+All of the code is available at https://github.com/jeffrafter/honk-action.

 # Honk